Washington Sea Grant Coastal Resilience Fellowship

 Overview

 The Washington Sea Grant Coastal Resilience Fellowship offers a unique educational opportunity for early or shifting career professionals to provide additional capacity for coastal communities around coastal resilience.
-Highly motivated, qualified individuals are matched with Tribes, local nonprofits, municipalities, special districts, conservation districts, and other local entities working on projects focused on coastal resilience.
+Highly motivated, qualified individuals are teamed with mentors in a host office for two years, working on coastal resilience-related projects.
+Eligible host organizations include Tribes, local nonprofits, municipalities, special districts, conservation districts, and other local entities working on projects focused on coastal resilience.
 Hosts provide mentorship, supervision, and opportunities for fellows that support their professional and educational goals.
-Through collaborative work planning, fellows’ projects provide tangible results for host organizations.
+Through collaborative work planning, fellows’ projects will build capacity and provide tangible results for host organizations.

 The Washington Sea Grant Coastal Resilience Fellowship Program aims to: